THE 2020/21 Covid-19 pandemic is not the first time an infectious disease has forced the closure of Australian pubs.

 Young’s conviction was quashed, and the Crown was ordered to pay all the costs.

-After almost a month the hotels were re-opened across Sydney on March 3, along with pictures theatres, billiard saloons, and other places of public entertainment.
+After almost a month, the hotels were re-opened across Sydney on March 3 1919, along with pictures theatres, billiard saloons, and other places of public entertainment.
+But the worse was still to come.

-But there was no wild frenzied rush on the part of Sydney’s thirsty population to buy liquor.
-In fact, newspapers reported that most of the hotels’ business was quiet.
+There was no wild frenzied rush on the part of Sydney’s drinking population to buy liquor when bars reopened in March 1919.
+In fact, newspapers reported that most of the hotels in Sydney remained quiet.

 All the bars had their customers, however the Newcastle Herald reported that there was “a general feeling of relief at the passing of the ‘dry’!”